History of Laos (1945–present): Kingdom of Laos

-On 27 August 1945 Prince Phetxarāt took charge of Viang Chan from the Japanese, although as Prime Minister of Luang Phrabāng he had no authority outside the Kingdom's borders.
+On 27 August 1945 Prince Phetxarāt took charge of Viang Chan (Vientiane) from the Japanese, although as Prime Minister of Luang Phrabāng he had no authority outside the Kingdom's borders.
 The French were already in control of Luang Phrabāng, and with the support of the Prince of Champāsak they were also regaining control in the south.
 When it became clear that the King would not budge from his loyalty to France, Phetxarāt (who had no fondness for the King and the Crown Prince) unilaterally declared the unification of the country, nominally under the crown of Luang Phrabāng, and then declared Lao independence.

 In September the Chinese Army arrived to find that a Lao government of sorts was in command of Viang Chan.
 Uncertain what to do, the Chinese commander recognised Phetxarāt, and in Luang Phrabāng the Chinese disarmed the French forces.
 But the Allied governments refused to recognise Phetxarāt's government, and in October de Gaulle advised the King by telegram to dismiss him as Prime Minister of Luang Phrabāng.
 In retaliation, Phetxarāt declared the King deposed.

 Phetxarāt put his younger half-brother Suphānuvong in charge of organising the defence of the new independent Laos with the titles Minister of Defence and Interior.
 Suphānuvong was married to a Vietnamese and had spent most of the war in Vietnam, where he had become a close supporter and ally of Ho Chi Minh.
 On his advice Ho's forces supported Phetxarāt's government, but they could spare few forces from the struggle against the French in Vietnam, which was always their first priority.
 Phetxarāt's brother Suvannaphūmā became Minister for Public Works.
 Among those who came from Vietnam with Suphānuvong was Kaisôn Phomvihān, half-Vietnamese and a dedicated communist, who in time became the leader of the Lao communists and Vietnam's principal agent in Laos.
 Thus by the end of 1945 all the leaders of the next 30 years of political conflict were in place.